nuprl/MultiPL-E/index.md

         "exit_code": r.exit_code,
         "stdout": r.stdout,
         "stderr": r.stderr,
       }
 ```

-There is one final step to do if you want to now run the completion
+There is one final step if you want to run the completion
 tutorial above for your brand new language.
 Open `containerized_eval.py` and
 add links to your new language in two places:

-1. Add your `eval_pl` script to `containerized_eval.py` as an import statement
-in the preamble
+1. Add your `eval_pl` as an import statement in the preamble
 2. Add your language as a key in the `EVALUATORS` dictionary.
 There are many
 examples available for you to look at, but the key should (likely) be the
 file extension (i.e. `pl`) and the value should be a tuple of the form